benchmarkstudios/barebones/README.md

     $ bourbon install
     $ neat install

- and run the following to install all of this project's Gulp dependencies:
+ and run the following to install all of this project's Grunt dependencies:

     $ npm install --save-dev

-Then run `gulp` to run all your Gulp tasks, which includes watching the Sass folders.
+Then run `grunt`:

 ## WordPress Support

-Compatible with WordPress 3.2 and above.
+Compatible with WordPress 3.2 and above, but always use the latest version.

 ## Browser Support